LiaScript/docs/README.md

 ### Multi-Choice Vector

                                --{{0}}--
 Similar to multi-choice quizzes, you can define multi-choice survey vectors with a number in double square brackets.
-But, and this is also possible for all other kinds of surveys you can define some kind of variable name with a starting colon.
+But, and this is also possible for all other kinds of surveys, you can define some kind of variable name with a starting colon.

 <!-- class="translate"-->
 ```markdown